informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools.md

 ## 1. Join the correct group

-[Follow the instructions on this page](accessing-gudmap-and-rbk-resources/).
+[Follow the instructions on this page](../accessing-gudmap-and-rbk-resources/).
 If you're not sure which group you need to join, please contact [help@atlas-d2k.org](help@atlas-d2k.org).

 ## 2. Organize files for bulk upload

-The upload tools will use the names of the directories and files (ie, folders) to determine what kind of files you are uploading and which metadata records to attach them to.
+The upload tools will use the names of the directories (i.e., folders) and files to determine what kind of files you are uploading and which metadata records to attach them to.

 ### 2.1.
-Supported file types
+Supported file types (sequencing)

 The following sequencing data file types are supported for uploading to the ATLAS-D2K repository: